Virtual Knotoids in Thickened Surfaces: An interpretation of virtual knotoids in thickened surfaces

-\begin{itemize} \item If none of $U_{j=1,...,n}$ is a destabilization annulus, that is, each of them bounds a ball in $\Sigma\times I$, then one of them separates $A_1\cup A_2$ from $\boldsymbol{|\upsilon|}$.
-In this case, neither $A_1$ nor $A_2$ can be destabilization annuli as they lie in the ball bounded by one of $U_j$.
-Thus, we have a contradiction. \item Suppose now that for some $i\in\{1,...n\}$, $U_i$ is a destabilization annulus.
-Since it does not intersect with $A_1$ (or $A_2$), destabilization along $U_i$ induces an equivalent unique irreducible representation with destabilization along $A_1$ (or $A_2$) by assumption.
-Thus, the destabilizations of $(\boldsymbol{\upsilon},\Sigma\times I)$ along $A_1$ and $A_2$ have equivalent unique irreducible representations, which is a contradiction. \end{itemize}
+\item Suppose now that for some $k\in\{1,...n\}$, $U_k$ is a destabilization annulus.
+Since $U_k$ does not intersect $A_1$ or $A_2$, destabilization along $U_k$ induces an equivalent unique irreducible representation with destabilization along $A_1$ and $A_2$, by assumption.
+Thus, the destabilizations of $(\boldsymbol{\upsilon},\Sigma_g\times I)$ along $A_1$ and $A_2$ have equivalent unique irreducible representations, which is a contradiction. \end{itemize}